 CSC is a wonderful and safe place to learn sailing and windsurfing.
 All instruction includes training on key safety equipment and practices before getting on the water.

 You don't need to be a strong swimmer, as you will be wearing a life vest (PFD) any time you are near the water, including walking on the dock.
-The self-rescue test requires paddling while laying on your board, but, otherwise, little swimming happens during a typical windsurfing lesson.
+The self-rescue test requires paddling while laying on your board.
 You should be comfortable in the water with a PFD, since you will fall in a lot.